taiwotman/flasklogin_neo4j/README.md

 2. The database is stored in the Neo4j import directory.

-3. For test purpose, a dashboard for Patient Survey is provided, with empty data(please modify code to suite your usecase)
+3. For test purpose, a dashboard for Patient Survey is provided, with empty data - modify code to fit your usecase

 4. [Bokeh](https://pypi.org/project/bokeh/) is used for the sentiment analtytic dashboard.